cloudmesh/cloudmesh-manual/docs-source/source/faq/chameleon.md

 THis is hapening when a previously used ip address is used on another vm You need to remove the ip from ~/.ssh/kown hosts by using

-ssh-keygen -R <IP>
+ssh-keygen -R IPADDRESS

-and than try again
+where IPADDRESS is the address to be removed, and than try again

 ## ssh-keygen vs putty